By Sabrina Sucato and Raphael Beretta

 Does the thought of turning on your oven induce fear?
 Do you crave something besides turkey and pumpkin pie?
-Are there too many people in your dinner party to even attempt a turkey roast?
+Are there too many people in your dinner party to even attempt a turkey roast this Thanksgiving?

 Be warned, however: Reservations for lunch and dinner go like hot cakes as the holiday approaches, so call in a spot sooner rather than later if you plan to eat out for Turkey Day.